longlongjump/LLSwipeCell/README.md

 ### From CocoaPods

-Add `pod 'LLSwipeCell', git: "https://github.com/longlongjump/LLSwipeCell.git"` to your Podfile.
+Add `pod 'LLSwipeCell'` to your Podfile.

 ### Manually